queenofdowntime/square-one/outline.md

 More steps will be added to this level soon, but for now see how you get on with:

 1. Learn how to contribute to Open Source repositories on [Open Source Friday](https://opensourcefriday.com/).

+1. Build games, sites and more by editing existing codebases on [Glitch](https://glitch.com/).